ormai/notes/architettura-degli-elaboratori/appunti/data.md

 ### Sign magnitude

-The most significant bit is used to stor#e the sign of the number while the rest of the bits store the magnitude of the number.
+The most significant bit is used to store the sign of the number while the rest of the bits store the magnitude of the number.
 If the MSB is $0$ the integer is positive, if it si $1$ then it is negative.

 $11111110$ as a signed integer is $-126$.